-View Parquet, Excel & other binary files online — no upload
+View Parquet, Excel & binary files online — no upload

 Open binary data files — Parquet, Excel, Arrow, MessagePack, CBOR, Protobuf, BSON, gzip — as a readable JSON tree or table.
 Everything decodes locally in your browser; the file never leaves your machine.